candrews/jumpstart/README.md

 Import this Gradle project using your IDE of choice.
 Or, if you don't want to use an IDE, you can run the project from the command line: `./gradlew bootRun` The site will be accessible at [https://localhost:8443](https://localhost:8443)

-Installing node and yarn is not necessary.
-Gradle installs and manages node and yarn; to use the gradle provided versions, run `./node` and `./yarn` from the `frontend` directory.
+Installing node and npm is not necessary.
+Gradle installs and manages node and npm; to use the gradle provided versions, run `./node` and `./npm` from the `frontend` directory.

 By default, this project is set up to use [Testcontainers](https://www.testcontainers.org/) to run all required services.
 Testcontainers requires docker.